 The dome, the pillars, the barrel vaults, the stained glass, the intricate design of the woodwork are all very striking features when one walks from the unassuming exterior of the building into the soaring space of the sanctuary, but the chandelier is the magnificent centrepiece of the church.

-In 2014, the chandelier was taken down to be restored and a temporary light was put in its place.
+On November 15, 2014, the chandelier was taken down to be restored.
+A temporary light was put in its place.
 Bruce Emberly rebuilt the 100 light sockets and rewired the chandelier.
 Church volunteers helped by removing bands and repainting it.
 It is ready to shine again.
+It was reinstalled on December 9, 2017.

 If you would like to learn more about our history, you can read more about: